 –May 19-20, 2018

 We added 24 new gardens.
 This year we focused on native plants, creating 9 educational demo gardens on specific native plants for specific places.
 Saturday, our keynote speaker was: Dr. Doug Tallamy, renown speaker/author of “Bringing Nature Home” and “The Living Landscape”.
 Sunday, we listened as Chris Cosby, noted local native plantsman told us the best native plants for our region.
-A shuttle
+A shuttle bus and art vendors was added.

 –May 18-19, 2019